-Originally from the flatlands of Nebraska, I’ve has lived from coast to coast, and all in between, using my profession as a photojournalist for the main means of my traveling.
+Originally from the flatlands of Nebraska, I’ve has lived from coast to coast, and all in between, I used my profession as a photojournalist for the main means of my traveling.
 I’ve lived in Nebraska, Iowa, South Dakota, Wyoming, California, North Carolina, Kentucky, Brazil and Mexico since high school graduation.

 From all my travels, I’ve learned I’m a mountain girl.
 Currently, I’m in Virginia’s Shenandoah Valley, where I can access all the outdoor activities I love within 30 minutes from my house.